ZeroDoctor/webtoons/README.md

 ## TODO

-* correct the size of each panel
+* correct height of each panel in pdf
+* handle errors gracefully
+* cancel download gracefully

+## GOALS

+* output in other format instead of only pdf (mid term goal)
 * menu of comics when no arguments given (long term goal)
-* cancel download gracefully